Moto Service Station

 - There are several signs in the car park which inform drivers of the conditions of parking.

-On the other hand, it should be pointed out that:
+On the other hand, it should also be pointed out that:

 - The two-hour window is a legal requirement, not the result of Moto’s generosity.

-- Resting places near motorways are a public good, and ought to be provided as a public service rather than primarily as a means of enriching the owners of large private companies.
+- Resting places near motorways are a public good, and ought to be provided as a public service rather than primarily as a mechanism to transfer wealth to the owners of large private companies.

 Legal Status of Service Station Parking Fines